This file part of www.watertownhistory.org website

 In the fall of 1836, he started West, and first came to Milwaukee, where he remained until January, 1837, cutting timber on the Milwaukee River, when he moved to Watertown, making the trip with ox-teams, carrying flour and pork, and with his brother, Luther A., and five others, kept what was called the “bachelor’s distress” for four years.

 He engaged with his brother in the general merchandise business, having built the first store in Watertown.
-Having dissolved partnership with his brother, Mr. Cole built a store on the north corner of Second and Main streets, and carried on a general merchandise business for about fifteen years, part of this time being also engaged in the manufacture of saleratus and potash.
+Having dissolved partnership with his brother, Mr. Cole built a store on the northwest corner of Second and Main streets, and carried on a general merchandise business for about fifteen years, part of this time being also engaged in the manufacture of saleratus and potash.

 In 1854, he built the block of stores on the southeast corner of Second and Main streets, since which time Mr. Cole has lived retired from active business in Watertown.
 For two years he held, in Osage Co., while living there, the office of County Commissioner.